-- 62. Any reported violation of this Code of Conduct may be subject to investigation by the Integrity Commissioner. - 63.
-Members are expected to co-operate in every way possible in securing compliance with the application and enforcement of this Code of Conduct.

-64. No Council Member shall:

-- a. undertake any act of reprisal or threaten reprisal against a complainant or any other person for providing relevant information to the Integrity Commissioner or to any other person; or - b. obstruct the Integrity Commissioner, or any other person, in carrying out the objectives or requirements of this Code of Conduct. - 65.
-Sanctions that may be imposed on a Member, by Council, pursuant to this Code of Conduct include, but are not limited to: - a. demand for a public apology; - b. public reprimand through a motion of censure; - c. removal from membership of a committee; - d. removal as chair of a committee; - e. required reimbursement of monies received; - f. suspension of remuneration paid to the Member in respect of the Member's services; - g. required return of City property or reimbursement of its value; - h. restrictions on access to City facilities, property, equipment, services and supplies; - i. restrictions on contact with City staff; - j. restriction on travel and representation on behalf of Council; - k. restrictions on how documents are provided to the Member (e.g. no electronic copies, but only watermarked paper copies for tracking purposes).
+- 65. Any reported violation of this Code of Conduct may be subject to investigation by the Integrity Commissioner. - 66.
+Members are expected to co-operate in every way possible in securing compliance with the application and enforcement of this Code of Conduct. - 67.
+No Council Member shall: - undertake any act of reprisal or threaten reprisal against a Complainant or any other person for providing relevant information to the Integrity Commissioner or to any other person; or - b. obstruct the Integrity Commissioner, or any other person, in carrying out the objectives or requirements of this Code of Conduct. - 68.
+Sanctions that may be imposed on a Member, by Council, pursuant to this Code of Conduct include, but are not limited to: - a. a letter of reprimand addressed to the Member; - b. demand for a public apology; - c. public reprimand through a motion of censure; - d. removal from membership of a committee: - e. a requirement to attend training; - f. removal as chair of a committee: - g. required reimbursement of monies received; - h. reduction or suspension of remuneration paid to the Member in respect of the Member's services; - i. required return of City property or reimbursement of its value; - j. restrictions on access to City facilities, property, equipment, services and supplies:

+- k. restrictions on contact with City staff; - I. restriction on travel and representation on behalf of Council; - m. restrictions on how documents are provided to the Member (e.g. no electronic copies, but only watermarked paper copies for tracking purposes).